4 Biggest Contract Management Challenges for Non-Profits

 Non-profits often struggle with a lack of funding, with smaller budgets than for-profit businesses.
 This makes contract management for non-profits an even more pressing concern.

 Many non-profits simply don’t have the time and money to devote to tedious paper-based contract management processes.
 With these limited budgets and resources, non-profits are at risk of falling behind on their contract management obligations, missing deadlines and milestones.
+This may lead to breaches of contracts.

 Software-based contract management solutions can help relieve the time and budgetary pressure that many non-profits face.
-Rather than wasting valuable employee time on tedious tasks, you can automate much of the process with easy-to-use contract management software.
+Rather than wasting valuable employee time on tedious tasks, you can automate much of the process with easy-to-use contract lifecycle management software.

 2. Different needs and objectives